-Visions Of Chaos Color Palettes Tutorial|
+|Visions of Chaos Color Palette Tutorial|

-|Color palettes determine how the images Visions Of Chaos appear.
+|Color palettes determine how the images Visions of Chaos creates appear.
 Using palettes is an important topic to creating pleasing looking images.
-Color Palettes are made up of a series of 256 colors.|
+The color palettes are made up of a series of 256 colors.|

 To load a color palette, click the Open Palette File button on the toolbar.

-From this dialog you can scroll up and down to see the sample palette files included with Visions Of Chaos (over 1,200 at the moment).
+From this dialog you can scroll up and down to see the sample palette files included with Visions of Chaos (over 1,200 at the moment).
 When you click a name it will show a preview of the palette colors.

 Tip: An easier way to see all the palettes available is to click the Browse button.
 This opens up a scrollable window of the palettes available.
 Click any of the palette preview images to select it.